bjt-user/Linux/kdenlive.md

 then you can do this again for the end of the part you want to cut out.\
 switch to `selection tool` and left click the part you want to remove and hit <kbd>del</kbd>.

+#### fade in/out

+move the mouse to the upper right corner of a clip until a small red circle appears.\
+drag that circle into the clip depending on how long the fade should last.